netidx/netidx-book/src/authorization.md

-When using Kerberos we also need a permissions file in order to run a resolver server, it's a separate file because it's not meant to be shared with everyone using the cluster.
-E.G.
+When using Kerberos we also need a permissions file in order to run a resolver server, it's a separate file because it's not meant to be shared with everyone using the cluster. e.g.

 ``` json
 {